5/20/2024

 • Test your fields to know your numbers

-• Rotate resistant varieties
+• Rotate varieties with different resistance genes

 • Rotate to non-host crops